 Dodgers vs. Marlins: Odds, spread, over/under - August 19

-The Los Angeles Dodgers (74-47) and the Miami Marlins (64-59) will match up on Saturday, August 19 at Dodger Stadium, with Bobby Miller getting the ball for the Dodgers and Eury Perez taking the mound for the Marlins.
-The first pitch will be thrown at 3:00 PM ET.
+The Los Angeles Dodgers (75-47) and the Miami Marlins (64-60) will clash in the series rubber match on Saturday, August 19 at Dodger Stadium, with Julio Urias getting the ball for the Dodgers and Braxton Garrett toeing the rubber for the Marlins.
+The first pitch will be thrown at 9:10 PM ET.

-The Marlins are +120 moneyline underdogs for this matchup with the Dodgers (-145).
-An 8.5-run total has been set in this matchup.
+The Dodgers are favored in this one, at -190, while the underdog Marlins have +155 odds to win.
+The contest's total is set at 8.5 runs.

 Dodgers vs. Marlins Time and TV Channel